lxvm/DeltaRCWA.jl/notebooks/README.md

 `star_test.jl` is a Pluto notebook explaining `DeltaRCWA.ipynb` and providing some comparisons to boundary integral techniques for the same

-`interface.jl` describes how to use the interface provided by `DeltaRCWA` and compares the results to a direct numerical calculation.
+`interface.jl` describes how to use the interface provided by `DeltaRCWA`.

 `derivations.jl` uses `Symbolics.jl` to derive the scattering matrix from Generalized Sheet Transition Conditions.

 `inversion.jl` demonstrates use of iterative solvers, compares their accuracy at inverting blocks of a matrix, and benchmarks different methods.

+`Fresnel.jl` shows how `DeltaRCWA` recovers Fresnel scattering in the limit of nonconducting metasurfaces.

 ## Setting up this environment